GoogleChrome/developer.chrome.com/site/en/blog/fedcm-origin-trial/index.md

 1. that the claimed account ID matches the ID for the account that is already signed in.
-2. that the `Referer` header matches the origin the RP registered in advance.
+2. that the `Referer` header matches the origin the RP registered in advance for the given client ID.

 {% Aside 'caution' %}